APEX™ is EDAX's intuitive and user-friendly software program for the collection and analysis of Energy Dispersive Spectroscopy (EDS) data.

 The changes in the hardware over the last two or three years have been so exciting.
 Here at EDAX, we offer a revolutionary detector change using a Silicon Nitride thinner window and modern fast electronics processing.

 This detector technology, unique to EDAX, performs collection faster, and we are able to do x-ray mapping within just a few seconds or minutes of collection.
 Our input x-ray count rates can be over one and a half million counts per second input.

 This means that the hardware sends a signal very quickly to the software, which then collects a spectrum and displays live time analysis.
 For example, you can collect a spectrum and automatically get a peak ID on it within a few seconds.

 You will know which elements are present and you will be able to see the quantitative analysis, concentrations of the elements present, and even graphs and charts.
 The APEX™ software produces bar charts with actual concentrations of the elements present, or pie charts with the concentrations.

 Tell us about some of the applications and industries that will benefit from the APEX software?

 This has been exciting.
 As a microscopist in the field for over 20 years, I've seen the industry change significantly.
-Typically, one user from a company would be dedicating all their time on a system.
-However recently microscopy and microanalysis has broadened in terms of applications and industries that are adopting the technique for the first time.
+Typically, one user from a company would be dedicating all their time to a system.
+However recently microscopy and microanalysis have broadened in terms of applications and industries that are adopting the technique for the first time.